EhtishamSK/Genotype-Phenotype-Visualization-for-SNPs/README.md

 This script processes GWAS results by extracting genotype data for a significant SNP, filtering homozygous individuals, and visualizing the genotype-phenotype relationship using boxplots.
-It helps assess the SNP’s effect on fruit width by comparing phenotype distributions across genotypes.
+It helps assess the SNP’s effect on a trait by comparing phenotype distributions across genotypes.